 - Refusing to perform the stipulated work based on grounds of conscientious objections,

-- Other circumstances due to which the employer cannot be expected to continue the employment contract, or
+- Other reasons due to which the employer cannot be expected to continue the employment contract, or

 In the event that the employer requests permission to terminate the employment contract from the UWV and the UWV refuses to grant such permission, the employer may then petition the court to terminate the employment contract.
 The employee may also request that the courts terminate the employment contract.
 These courts decisions may be appealed by either party.